 According to the World Health Organization’s Coronavirus disease 2020 (COVID-19) Situation Report – 94, there have been a total of 11,919 confirmed cases in Japan as of April 23 2020.

 Breaking News: Japan is closing its schools for a month to contain the spread of the coronavirus.
 The country is the second, after China, to do so. https://t.co/d873A8FwJC

 — The New York Times (@nytimes) February 27, 2020

-Although this figure is comparatively lower than China (more than 82,000 cases – April 1) and South Korea (9,887 confirmed cases – April 1), it has still caused ripples of unease across Japan’s population.
+Although this figure is comparatively lower than China (more than 84,000 cases – April 23), the country has overtaken South Korea (10,721 confirmed cases – April 23), causing ripples of unease across Japan’s population.

 Long lines outside shuttered pharmacies ahead of store opening times have become a common sight, and many stores have been restricting sales of masks to one pack per person.
 Prime Minister Shinzo Abe has recently announced the closure of all elementary, middle and high schools across the country until the end of spring break (although many daycare centers may still be open).
 More and more companies are urging employees to work from home or insisting that staff wear masks and use alcohol sanitizer, and many much-anticipated events have been cancelled or postponed nationwide.

 If you’re in Japan and worried, would like clear and concise information on updates or just need someone to talk to, you can contact TELL Japan, anonymously, for free at TELL Lifeline.

 Which attractions are closed?